Condor Design

 1. Identify the data required to specify the analysis, and identify the Field (or create a custom Field) that would be appropriate for holding that data

-2. Identify (or create) what solver and implementation is needed, including a mapping from the new type of Model to the an existing model or solver.
+2. Identify (or create) what solver and implementation is needed, including a mapping from the new type of Model to an existing model or solver.

 3. Implement a process_placeholder() for processing the models data so the implementation can call the solver.